Advertisement

 • Podcasts

-Best known for big red wines, particularly old-vine Zinfandels, the American Viticultural Area of Lodi wine country is one of the most diverse grape growing regions in the world—thanks to its seven distinct soils, over 100 varietals are able to be cultivated.
-Located 100 miles east of San Francisco, this under-the-radar wine region also offers plenty of outdoor recreation, from cycling and golfing to camping and water recreation.
+Best known for big red wines—particularly old-vine Zinfandels—the American Viticultural Area of Lodi wine country is one of the most diverse grape growing regions in the world.Thanks to its seven distinct soils and exceptional microclimates, more than 135 varietals can be cultivated here, and the region boasts the highest concentration of old vines in California, including heritage plantings of Cinsault and Zinfandel.
+Located 100 miles east of San Francisco, this under-the-radar wine region also offers plenty of outdoor recreation, from cycling and golfing to camping and water activities.

 Wineries, Vineyards, and Events in and Near Lodi